Otgon-Erdene-Otgonsukh/Otgon-Erdene-Otgonsukh/README.md

 I am a Computer Science bachelor’s student at the University of Bristol, driven by a curiosity for understanding how things work at a fundamental level.
 I’m the type of person who continues studying after like a crazy person with no social life.
 I enjoy building fun, creative projects, often inspired by games, and I have a strong eye for front-end development and user experience.
 While I enjoy crafting engaging interfaces, I aspire to be a jack of all trades in programming, constantly expanding my skill set across the full stack.
 (I do have a social life but most of it revolves around sitting in front of a screen covered with bugs.)

+## Other Interests
+Besides programming, as a side hobby, I do video editing using the video editing software CapCut and produce some anime short form content on my youtube channel.
+Also have the inspiration to dive into Game Development in the near future and studies game design theory in my free time.

 - I’m currently working on Smart booking platform for the staff at University of Bristol and a Character guessing game in the browser of the anime "Naruto"<br><br>
 - I’m currently learning React.js, Next.js, Node and Jest